 disappears or goes down, all is not lost.
 The network protocol governs how those nodes

-Bitcoin (BTC) is the original cryptocurrency that still represents over 80% of the cryptocurrency market capitalisation.
+Bitcoin (BTC) is the original value token that still represents over 80% of tokenised digital assets’ market capitalisation.

-Ether (ETH) is a currency of a decentralised platform that allows developers to create decentralised applications and smart contracts.
+Ether (ETH) is a value token of a distributed platform that allows developers to create distributed applications and smart contracts.

-Monero (XMR) is a privacy-centric cryptocurrency that uses advanced transaction cloaking techniques.
+Monero (XMR) is a privacy-centric value token that uses advanced transaction cloaking techniques.

-MaidSafecoin (MAID) is the token used on the Maidsafe Network, which is a decentralised data storage network.
+MaidSafecoin (MAID) is the token used on the Maidsafe Network, which is a distributed data storage network.

-GameCredits (GAME) is a gaming currency based on Bitcoin that aims to replace existing in-game purchasing options and mechanisms.
+GameCredits (GAME) is a gaming value token based on Bitcoin that aims to replace existing in-game purchasing options and mechanisms.

-Steem (STEEM) is building decentralised content and media distribution platform, promising to disrupt publishing and distribution businesses.
-Community building and social interaction are awarded.
+Steem (STEEM) is building distributed content and media distribution platform, promising to disrupt publishing and distribution businesses.
+Community building and social interaction are rewarded.

-Digital Cash (DASH) is a digital currency based on Bitcoin that includes faster transactions and enhanced financial privacy.
+Digital Cash (DASH) is a digital value token based on Bitcoin that provides for faster transactions and enhanced financial privacy.

-Augur (REP) is a decentralised prediction market to exchange value when forecasting event outcomes based on the ‘wisdom of the crowd’ principle.
+Augur (REP) is a distributed prediction market to exchange value when forecasting event outcomes based on the ‘wisdom of the crowd’ principle.

 Factom (FCT) provides a data layer for blockchain applications featuring real-time audits and instant data verification.

-Lisk (LSK) is a public blockchain platform that provides decentralised blockchain apps with their own separate blockchain, solving the scalability challenges.
+Lisk (LSK) is a public blockchain platform that provides distributed blockchain apps with their own separate blockchain, solving challenges around scalability.

-ZCASH (ZEC) is a cryptocurrency focused on privacy and anonymity that features untraceable transactions.
+ZCASH (ZEC) is a value token focused on privacy and anonymity that features untraceable transactions.